 Today, tourism, real estate and second home ownership are the major engines that drive the Abaco economy.
 If you’re thinking of buying Bahamas real estate, think Abaco.
 The unmistakable Colonial architecture is the trademark of the little homes and cottages that the settlers built in the various Abaco communities.
 The tradition continues right up to today with the newer, larger home designs reminiscent of the Colonial era.
 Have a look at our vacation rental website to see why Abaco is a visitors' paradise at www.hopetown.com

 Hope Town , long known for its candy-striped lighthouse, which is the last kerosene-lit lighthouse in the world has become hugely popular with North Americans as a vacation home and second home spot.
 Sailing boats anchor in Hope Town Harbour for months at a time and join in with the community activities of the locals and second home owners.
-Hope Town is not just sun, sand, sea and sail – There are thriving cultural activities to participate in from the newly opened Hummingbird Art Gallery, the historical Wyannie Malone Museum, Art exhibitions, Writers groups, Yoga retreats, Musical performances, Festivals and more.
+Hope Town is not just sun, sand, sea and sail – There are thriving cultural activities to participate in from the historical Wyannie Malone Museum, Art exhibitions, Writers groups, Yoga retreats, Musical performances, Festivals and more.

 Abaco boasts one of the largest barrier reefs in the world, fantastic diving and fishing grounds, beaches & bird life.